SuperOfficeDocs/superoffice-docs/docs/en/email/superoffice-for-outlook/learn/index.md

 2. Follow the simple steps to enable the add-in – no download required.

 > [!NOTE]
-> You need an active Microsoft 365 subscription and a SuperOffice CRM Online account to connect the add-in.
+> You need an active Microsoft 365 subscription and a SuperOffice CRM Online account or SuperOffice onsite to connect the add-in.

 ## Deployment options